-New Beginnings Doula Training Course is designed to provide you with an environment in which you can combine your compassion and caring with high quality, evidence based knowledge that will help you succeed as a member of your client’s birth team.
-New Beginnings Trainers will provide support as you work through three units and approximately 200 hours of coursework containing education in labor assessment and research skills, childbirth education, and skills needed to do the hands-on work of a doula.
-It also includes units on communication and advocacy skills that will help you navigate the birth world as a valued and contributing birth professional.
+New Beginnings Doula Training Course provides an environment where you can combine your compassion and caring with high quality, evidence based knowledge.
+This helps you succeed as a member of your client’s birth team and a respected resource in your community.
+New Beginnings’ trainers support you through three units and approximately 200 hours of coursework.
+This coursework contains education in labor assessment and research skills, childbirth education, and other skills needed to do the hands-on work of a doula.
+It also includes units on communication, and advocacy skills that will help you navigate the birth world as a valued and contributing birth professional.

 None.
 College-level reading skills needed.
-Accommodations will be made on an individual basis for those that require different methods of learning.
+Accommodations will be made on an individual basis for those who require different methods of learning.

 Curriculum Development & Lead Trainer